 Investor’s Business Daily reports, “President Donald Trump’s job approval rating fell to 39% in the September IBD/TIPP Poll, matching February’s reading for the lowest in a year.
 The erosion in the Trump approval rating comes as Americans registered greater disapproval of the escalating China trade war.”

-LOS ANGELES -- July 2, 2019 -- The IBD/TIPP Economic Optimism Index, a leading national poll on consumer confidence, increased 6.4 percent in July, regaining some ground after last month’s 9.2 percent slide.
-July’s 56.6 reading also ensured that the index continues its record run in positive territory, now reaching 34 consecutive months.
-An index reading below 50 for the IBD/TIPP indexes indicates pessimism while above 50 signals optimism.
+LOS ANGELES -- August 6, 2019 -- The IBD/TIPP Economic Optimism Index, a leading national poll on consumer confidence, decreased by 2.7 percent to 55.1 in August, erasing some of July’s positive gains.
+However, the index continues to break records, topping 35 consecutive months in positive territory.
+An index reading below 50 for the IBD/TIPP indexes indicates pessimism, while above 50 signals optimism.

 Investor’s Business Daily with a poll — and, by the way, I need to repeatedly remind you that the IBD poll remains one of the most accurate polls in recent years in predicting the outcome of various elections, including presidential.
 What they have determined in this latest poll is: “Public Turned Off by Media’s Relentlessly Negative Coverage of Trump — 55% of the public says they’ve grown ‘weary from the media’s persistently negative coverage of President Trump.’